The Ghost of Frankenstein: Plot

-The police soon arrive at Ludwig's house, searching for the monster.
+The police arrive at Ludwig's house, searching for the monster.
 They find the secret room, but Ygor and the monster have fled.
-The monster abducts Cloestine from her home and returns with her in his arms to Ludwig's chateau.
-The monster conveys his desire for her brain to be placed in his head.
+The monster abducts Cloestine from her home and returns to Ludwig's chateau.
+The monster wants her brain to be placed in his head.
 Cloestine does not want to lose her brain, and the monster reluctantly gives her to Elsa.
 Ludwig then performs the surgery, not knowing that Bohmer has removed Ygor's brain, not Kettering's.

-In the village, Herr Hussman rouses his neighbors by surmising his daughter has been captured by the monster and that Ludwig is harboring it.
-Ludwig shows the monster to Erik, but when the monster rises, Ludwig is shocked to hear that it has Ygor's voice.
-The villagers storm the chateau and the Ygor-Monster decides to have Bohmer fill the house with gas to kill them.
-Ludwig tries to stop him, but the Ygor-Monster repels the attack and mortally wounds Ludwig.
-The Ygor-Monster suddenly goes blind, a tragic complication due to a mismatch in blood type, according to Ludwig.
-Feeling betrayed, the Ygor-Monster then throws Bohmer onto the apparatus, electrocuting him, and inadvertently sets fire to the chateau.
-The Ygor-Monster becomes trapped in the burning chateau while Erik and Elsa escape, walking out into the sunrise.
+Herr Hussman rouses his neighbors by surmising his daughter has been captured by the monster and that Ludwig is harboring it.
+Ludwig shows the monster to Erik, saying he has atoned for his father's mistakes by giving the monster a moral brain, but the monster tells Ludwig he is Ygor, not Kettering.
+The villagers storm the chateau.
+The Ygor-monster has Bohmer fill the house with gas to kill them.
+Ludwig tries to stop him, but the Ygor-monster repels the attack and mortally wounds Ludwig.
+The Ygor-monster goes blind, a complication due to a mismatch in blood type, according to Ludwig.
+In frustration, the Ygor-monster throws Bohmer onto the apparatus, electrocuting him, and inadvertently sets fire to the chateau.
+The Ygor-monster becomes trapped in the burning chateau while Erik and Elsa escape, walking out into the sunrise.